Great Stand on the Ugra River: Campaign

-Reasons for Akhmed's withdrawal
+Reasons for Akhmat's withdrawal

-Karamzin wrote "It should have been an odd image: two armies ran away from each other, not pursued by anyone", but it is now clear that the two withdrawals were independent.
-Ivan's motive is clear, but Akhmed's motives are a matter of guesswork.
-Casimir's failure to appear is clearly important.
+Nikolay Karamzin wrote: "It should have been an odd image: two armies ran away from each other, not pursued by anyone", but it is now clear that the two withdrawals were independent.
+Ivan's motive is clear, but Akhmat's motives are a matter of guesswork.
+Casimir's failure to appear was clearly important.
 Nesin thinks that a major factor was the end of Ivan's quarrel with his brothers and the resulting additional troops.
 The impending Russian winter was a consideration.
-The longer the standoff lasted the more troops Ivan could bring up while Akhmed's reserves were few and far away.
+The longer the standoff lasted, the more troops Ivan could bring up, while Akhmat's reserves were few and far away.
 The Tatar horses, and the sheep they drove with them for food, gradually consumed the local fodder.
 There are reports of disease in his army.
-Akhmed may have thought Ivan's withdrawal was a ruse to draw him into an ambush, a common steppe tactic.
+Akhmat may have thought Ivan's withdrawal was a ruse to draw him into an ambush, a common steppe tactic.
 Even if there were no ambush, he would have to fight an army in a prepared position, or try to bypass it.
-The Tatars preferred hit-and-run raids and Akhmed may not have wished to attack a concentrated army.
+The Tatars preferred hit-and-run raids, and Akhmat may not have wished to attack a concentrated army.
 The sources do not explain why he did not try to outflank the Russian line by moving west.
 His wise, but seemingly cowardly, withdrawal probably contributed to his death a few months later.

 Aftermath

 On 6 January 1481, Akhmat Khan was killed in a clash with the Nogais under Ibak Khan, a princeling from the Khanate of Sibir.
-In 1502, Crimea destroyed the Great Horde as an organization thereby removing the buffer between Russia and Crimea and leading to a series of Russo-Crimean wars that lasted until 1784.
+In 1502, Crimea destroyed the Great Horde as an organization, thereby removing the buffer between Russia and Crimea and leading to a series of Russo-Crimean wars that lasted until 1784.

+For the next century, relations between the Russians and Mongols continued to rapidly change, with both launching incursions and attacks against the other.
+In 1521, the Crimean Khanate plundered southern Russia and almost reached Moscow.
+Both Russia and Lithuania allied with different khanates before moving to another.

+Legacy

-The effect of the confrontation is debated.
-Both sides retreated without fighting.
-According to traditional Russian historiography, the event marked the end of Russian dependency on Tatars overlords.
-On the other hand, several modern historians regard the confrontation as indecisive, and not having a significant effect on Muscovite–Tatar relations.
+According to Russian historiography, the event marked the end of Russian dependency on Tatar overlords.
+On the other hand, some modern historians regard the confrontation as indecisive, and not having a significant effect on Muscovite–Tatar relations.
+Charles Halperin mentioned that "Moscow had probably ceased paying tribute to the Great Horde sometime in the 1470s" yet continued formal relations for 20 more years and continued to pay tribute of some sort to other khanates at times.
+Janet Martin dismissed the significance of the standoff as "embellished".
+However, one significant change was that no Russian prince needed to ask for permission again from a Tatar khan to rule.

-In traditional Russian national historiography, the Ugra Standoff is taken as the end of the so-called "Tatar yoke".

-Some of the earliest Muscovite sources mentioning the event include:
+Some of the earliest Russian sources mentioning the event include: